sappier/example-cf-envoy-xsuaa/README.md

 An example of protecting API endpoints with Envoy Proxy sidecar and XSUAA in BTP Cloud Foundry.

-## Overview
+## Introduction

-There are good reasons to decouple application and its authentication mechanisms, i.e. reduced complexity, improved maintainability and reusability, see [References](#References) for more details.
-A popular approach is to use Authentication sidecar.
-Istio service mesh is a well known example.

-The good news, Istio cornerstone [Envoy Proxy](https://www.envoyproxy.io/) is already used in Cloud Foundry.
-Ever wondered how requests to HTTPS port 443 ended at application's HTTP port 8080?
-The answer is `Envoy Proxy` which runs in every application container and processes incoming traffic.

-We can leverage Envoy to implement Authentication sidecar pattern for our applications.
+Have you ever stumbled upon the fact that every application in BTP Cloud Foundry is accessed through HTTPS port 443 but the application itself doesn't need to handle HTTPS and deals with just HTTP on port 8080?

+The answer is [Envoy Proxy](https://www.envoyproxy.io/).
+Envoy is a powerful network proxy with a pluggable filter chain mechanism, HTTP/2 and gRPC support, advanced load balancing, observability, and more.
+It is the backbone of Istio service mesh and Cloud Foundry's networking.

-As an example, we will deploy [httpbin](https://github.com/postmanlabs/httpbin) application to BTP Cloud Foundry.
-Envoy sidecar process will intercept all incoming requests and check for a Jwt token.
+In this example, we will use the power of Envoy to secure our test application [httpbin](https://github.com/postmanlabs/httpbin) deployed to BTP Cloud Foundry.
-If the token is valid according to XSUAA, Envoy will forward the request to the application.
+Envoy Sidecar will validate Jwt XSUAA tokens and control access to the upstream application.

 ![architecture](https://github.com/sappier/example-cf-envoy-xsuaa/assets/36699371/1b96881c-008b-4660-8637-0887298db6a7)